nss-evening-web-development/curriculum/src/data/curriculum/fewdd/presentation-prep-soft-demos.md

   - Buttons
   - Typography
   - Colors
-  - Basic Form Fields
+  - Basic Form Fields: Input, Select, Radio, Toggle, and Checkbox
-    - Input
-    - Select
-    - Radio
-    - Toggle
-    - Checkbox
   - Two (2) complex components - a component that includes base components (i.e. card, navbar, footer, etc)
 - Should include the ability for users to interact with the components where applicable
 - Add viewports to storybook